 In cases of repeated findings of non-compliance in multiple components, the program's sub-recipient agency (DMH, AIDB) may impose sanctions independently of ADRS/EI.
+AEIS does not allow for pre-finding correction of noncompliance.

 Notification to providers of findings of noncompliance or the need for improved results: Programs are notified immediately onsite and via a formal letter within 4 weeks of the monitoring visit.